sebnun/restaurantservice/README.md

 * Improve usability for the user, follow the Lightning Desgin System properly
 * Improve code quality
 * Add proper security to objects, profiles, etc.
+* Some of the functionalities could have been made with no-code tools, explore those options
 * Add all missing functionality